How to Use Japanese Filler Words Naturally : Sound Fluent

 2. What’s the difference between "ええと" and "えっと"?

-Both mean "um," but "ええと" is slightly more formal, while "えっと" is more casual.
+Both mean "um," but "ええと" is slightly more formal and works well in professional or polite conversations, while "えっと" is casual, perfect for talking with friends or informal settings.

 3. Can using too many filler words make my Japanese sound unnatural?